cryptic-io/cryptic-chat/_posts/2014-10-28-clojure-diamond-square.markdown

 ;
 ; 1.
 Take each corner point of the square, average the heights, and ;    assign that to be the height of the midpoint of the square.
-;    Apply some random error to the midpoint.
+;    Increase/decrease this midpoint by some random amount (an error factor).
 ;
 ; 2.
 Creating a line from the midpoint to each corner we get four ;    half-diamonds.
 Average the heights of the points (with some